 |Charitable mileage||14 cents per mile||14 cents per mile|

-There are two ways to calculate your mileage for your tax return: the standard mileage rate or by calculating your actual costs.
+There are two ways to calculate your mileage for your tax return: using the standard mileage rate or calculating your actual costs.

 To use the standard mileage rate for a car you own, you need to choose this method for the first year you use the car for business.
 You can then choose between deductions based on the standard mileage rate or actual costs in subsequent years.
 If you choose the standard mileage rate for a vehicle you’re leasing, you’ll need to stick with that method for the entire lease.

-If you choose this method, you’ll need to log your miles.
-You could keep a paper mileage log in your vehicle or download a mileage app to keep track.
+If you choose this method, you’ll need to log your miles to calculate your deduction at the end of the year.
+Keep a written mileage log in your vehicle, or download a mileage app to keep track.